Cuomo, de Blasio agree on tolls in Manhattan, MTA overhaul

-New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio have agreed to a plan for new tolls on motorists entering the heart of Manhattan.
+New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio on Tuesday announced an agreement on plans for new tolls on motorists entering the heart of Manhattan, an important show of support as state lawmakers debate ways to raise revenue for an outdated transit system.

-The deal announced Tuesday by the two Democrats represents significant progress for the tolling proposal, which must be approved by state lawmakers.
+While the joint agreement doesn't set a specific toll amount, it does lay out a process that could lead to new tolls on motorists driving south of 61st Street in 2021.
+The actual toll amount would be based on the financial needs of the Metropolitan Transportation Authority.
+Tolls would vary based on the time of day as a way to reduce gridlock.

-Tolls would vary based on the time of day.
-Actual toll amounts would be likely be set next year and first imposed in 2021.
+The 10-point agreement also calls for overhauling the administrative structure of the Metropolitan Transportation Authority, the unwieldy agency that oversees the city's crumbling subway system.
+Additionally, it suggests using taxes on internet sales and recreational marijuana — if approved by lawmakers — to raise additional funding for transit repairs and upgrades.

 Sign Up and Save